-- (4) Policy on holding business-related equities, etc. (Principle 1-4, Principle 2-6) - a.
-Business-related equities are held by a portion of the Company's business subsidiaries (companies at which the Company directly holds a majority of voting rights, hereinafter, the same shall apply) with the intent, primarily, of strengthening transaction relationships and improving the corporate value of the Group.
+(4) Policy on holding business-related equities, etc. (Principle 1-4, Principle 2-6)

+a.
+Policy investments are made by a portion of the Company's subsidiaries with the intent, primarily, of strengthening transaction relationships and improving the corporate value of the Group.
 However, the Company will continue to improve the capital of the Group by shifting emphasis to items that are not easily affected by fluctuations in share price, and from the viewpoint of improving capital efficiency, continue to work to reduce the total amount of business-related equities.

-Based on the above policy, with regard to the business-related equities, the Company confirms the economic rationality of holding the business-related equities from the viewpoint of increasing medium-to-long term corporate value of the Group, makes effort to improve the status of said holdings, and works to reduce the total amount thereof.
-To be more specific, the Group planned to continuously sell more than 100.0 billion yen or more per year during the term of the mid-term business plan from fiscal year 2018.
-The Group achieved a reduction of 106.6 billion yen in fiscal year 2019.
-This led to the reduction of 2.2 trillion yen in cumulative total since our foundation year 2002 (on market value at the time of sale), and reduction of book value of business-related equities, etc. held at the end of March 2020 by 36% from the end of March 2002.
+Based on the above policy, with regard to policy investments, the Company confirms the economic rationality of said holdings from the viewpoint of increasing medium-to-long term corporate value of the Group, makes efforts to improve the status of said holdings, and works to reduce the total amount thereof.
+To be more specific, Tokio Marine & Nichido, has been working to achieve annual reductions of 100.0 billion yen or more per year during the period of the mid-term business plan from fiscal year 2018.
+Tokio Marine & Nichido achieved a reduction of 106.0 billion yen in fiscal year 2020.
+This led to a cumulative total reduction of 2.3 trillion yen since our foundation year 2002 (on a market value basis at the time of sale), and the book value of policy investments, etc. held, as at the end of March 2021, decreased to 33% of the amount as it stood at the end of March 2002.